tidyparse/tidyparse/README.md

 ### Notes

+* Nonterminals are surrounded by angle brackets, e.g., `<F>`.
+If the autocompletion dialog is invoked while the editor caret is above a nonterminal, Tidyparse will display a list of possible expansions.
 * Currently, rendering is done on-the-fly but may not reflect the current state of the editor.
 To refresh the display, type an extra whitespace character.
 * The grammar is sensitive to whitespace characters.
 Each nonterminal must be separated by at least one whitespace character.
 * There is currently no lexical analysis.
-Each terminal in the grammar corresponds to a single token in text.
+Each terminal in the grammar corresponds to a single token in text, separated by a whitespace.
 All names must be specified in the grammar.
+* Tidyparse adds ε-productions and terminal literals for each nonterminal in the CFG.
+For further details about these transformations and the repair procedure, please refer to our [whitepaper](https://github.com/breandan/galoisenne/blob/master/latex/live/acmart.pdf).